aradhana14nov/MariaDB-Operator-Playground/tutorials/backup.md

 description: This tutorial explains how to schedule backup of MariaDB
 ---

-### Create below yaml to create CR for MariaDB Backup :
+### create below yaml definition of the Custom Resource to create CR for MariaDB Backup :

 ***MariaDBBackup.yaml***